release-engineering/pom-manipulation-ext/guide/dep-manip.md

 An optional `restRepositoryGroup` parameter may be specified so that the endpoint can use a particular repository group.
 This parameter is meant to be used with DA versions up to 2.0.

 With DA 2.1 it is being replaced with a boolean flag `restBrewPullActive` and a string identifier `restMode`.
-The `restBrewPullActive` flag switches on and off the version lookup in Brew.
+The `restBrewPullActive` flag switches on and off the version lookup in Brew and the default value is false.
 Switching it off might have positive effect on performance.
 The `restMode` indicates type of versions to lookup.
-Modes are configurable in DA, so it is needed to check the DA config/consult with DA maintainers for the list of available modes.
+Modes are configurable in DA, so it is needed to check the DA config/consult with DA maintainers for the list of configured modes.
+Usual modes mmight be e.g. PERSISTENT and TEMPORARY.

 Finally it will call the `blacklist/ga` endpoint in order to check that the version being build is not in the blacklist.